MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismsetattributesex.md

 Specifies the interval, in seconds, at which NDIS should call the [**MiniportCheckForHang**](https://msdn.microsoft.com/library/ff549367\(v=vs.85\)) function.
 If a driver has not responded to an OID request or sent request within two successive calls to *MiniportCheckForHang*, NDIS can call the driver's [*MiniportReset*](https://msdn.microsoft.com/library/ff550502\(v=vs.85\)) function.

 The actual interval that NDIS uses when calling *MiniportCheckForHang* is always a multiple of 2 seconds.
-For example, if you specifiy 5 seconds, the actual interval will be approximately 4 seconds.
+For example, if you specify 5 seconds, the actual interval will be approximately 4 seconds.

 Specifying zero for this parameter indicates that NDIS should call *MiniportCheckForHang* at the NDIS default 2-second interval.